 Frogs, Pacific Northwest

+Pacific Northwest Frogs are amphibians, they can and do live in both the water and on land.
 Most are born in water as tadpoles and gradually change into adults although some, known as direct developers, are born fully developed.
 This allows them to be born and live far away from water, such as on mountaintops.

-They mainly feed on insects and small animals like earthworms, minnows and spiders.
+Frogs mainly feed on insects and small animals like earthworms, minnows and spiders.
 They don’t need to drink the way we do, they simply absorb water through their permeable skin!

 There are more than 4,700 species of frogs around the world.
 There are about 90 species of frogs in North America.
 Unfortunately, around 120 amphibian species, including frogs, toads and salamanders, have disappeared from the planet since the early 80s.
 As they are indicators of an areas health, this should be considered a serious problem.